-Best Groupon Alternatives for Restaurants 2026
+Best Deal Platforms for Restaurants 2026

 The Quick Verdict

-Last Updated April 2026
+Last Updated May 2026

-Alternative #1: Recommended
+Option #1: Recommended

 Recommended's 50/50 referrer commission means the community member who recommended your restaurant earns half of the platform's 15% fee.
-This creates a genuine incentive for people to recommend restaurants they actually love, not just any restaurant that offers a coupon.
+This creates a genuine incentive for people to recommend restaurants they actually love, not just any restaurant offering a coupon.
 The recommendation quality stays high because referrers only earn when they send customers to good businesses.

 There are no forced discounts.
 You set your own prices, your own specials, and your own terms.
 If you want to offer 10% off for first-time visitors, you can.
 If you want to list at full menu prices, that works too.